maimbeeb/OnlineExam/README.md

 			Password
 			Confirm Password

-		- If any of the field left empty while submission will display a wrong icon.
+		- If any of the fields are left empty while submission it will display a wrong icon.
-		- If the Email is left blank while submission will display a wrong icon.
+		- If the Email is left blank while submission it will display a wrong icon.
-		- If the Email format is not correct while submission will display a wrong icon.
+		- If the Email format is not correct while submission it will display a wrong icon.
-		- If the EmailId doesn't exist it will throw following error "Error!
+		- If the EmailId doesn't exist it will throw the following error "Error!
 Email not exists!"
-		- If the EmailId already exist it will throw following error "Error!
+		- If the EmailId already exist it will throw the following error "Error!
 Email already exists."
-		- If the Password and Confirm Password doesn't match it will throw following error "Error!
+		- If the Password and Confirm Password don't match it will throw the following error "Error!
 Passwords do not match."
 		- If the user is registered successfully it will show a successful message.